LabKey/platform/demo/README.md

 <a name="functionality"></a>
 # Functionality Overview
-The compilation and packaging of this module, including the NPM/webpack build, is done with the standard Gradle build.
+The compilation and packaging of this module, including the NPM/webpack build, is done with the standard LabKey Gradle build.
 Gradle will use the Node and NPM version defined in \<projectHome\>/gradle.properties to run the "build-prod" script defined in package.json.
 (Note: Gradle does not install Node/NPM globally.
 To run NPM commands outside of Gradle you will need to have Node/NPM installed locally.)